 Click here to view all the photos of fabrication, construction and installation.

 The first Public Orchard in Greensboro was planted at the Tradition Cornerstone on March 1 & 2, 2014.
 The design and installation was led by Dr. Charlie Headington, Permaculture teacher and practitioner of over 25 years.
 The orchard consists of 17 fruit trees, 30 shrubs and over 1000 understory plantings.
+Click here for pictures of all the native plants and trees located at Meeting Place and stop by to explore the Edible Orchard located at the corner of Prescott and West Smith Streets.
 Members and friends of the Greensboro Permaculture Guild assisted in the planting, using only Permaculture practices.
 The Public Orchard and native North Carolina plantings by New Garden Nursery will serve the citizens of Greensboro for years to come.
 Click here to find out more about permaculture gardening.